Qiskit/qiskit-serverless/_sources/deployment/cloud.rst.txt

         $ docker build -t qiskit/quantum-serverless-ray-node -f ./infrastructure/docker/Dockerfile-ray-qiskit .
         $ ...

-Now that you have built the needed Docker images you can run **docker-compose** to deploy locally the project:
+Now that you have built the necessary Docker images you can run **docker-compose** to deploy the project locally:

 .. code-block::
    :caption: run the command from the root of the project

         $ docker-compose --profile full up

-And once time finished the execution of the command if everything went well you are going to be able to open the browser and have access to:
+Once the execution of the command has finished, if everything went well you should be able to open the browser and have access to:

 * Jupyter notebook: http://localhost:8888